TVE test card: Pulse Signal

 A pulse signal bar is placed under the frequency gratings, consisting of a black rectangle with a white vertical line, corresponding to a 2T pulse.
 This signal shows the status of the transmission chain at high frequencies, as well as ghosting due to signal echoes.

 Station Identification

-Other elements like TV network identification ("TVE","La Primera","TVE2","Teleporte","Canal Clásico","TVE Internacional"), specific TV channel logos or a clock were usually added to the test pattern.
+Other elements like TV network identification ("TVE", "La Primera", "TVE2", "Teledeporte", "Canal Clásico", "TVE Internacional"), specific TV channel logos or a clock were usually added to the test pattern.